 This creates nerve issues making the dog unable to feel his feet and to wobble when he walks.
 Dogs with this syndrome also have severe neck pain.

 The exact cause of this disease is unknown.

 Unfortunately, many large and giant dog breeds are susceptible to bone cancer (osteosarcoma).

-According to a study that was conducted in 1979, the risk of a dog developing bone cancer increases by 60 to 185 times in breeds that are larger than 80 pounds.
+According to a 1979 study, the risk of a dog developing bone cancer increases by 60 to 185 times in breeds larger than 80 lbs.

 To this day, the prevalence of bone cancer in large and giant breeds is still more than that of smaller dog breeds.

 Genetic testing of breeding stock is vital to reduce the risk of these issues.
 So, only buy a puppy whose parents have been fully health screened.

 Most dog breeds have conformational defects which can cause disability.
 A conformational defect is an exaggeration of a body part or feature, usually due to breeding.
 For example, with Labrador receivers, their extra floppy ears make them susceptible to ear infections.

 For Great Danes, a significant conformational defect noted by The Kernel Club is loose eyelids.
 However, it is usually not severe enough to cause pain or major discomfort to the dogs.

 As a giant breed, Great Danes unfortunately has a short average life expectancy of just six years.